-All officers and executive committee members of the local branch of the NAACP work on a volunteer basis to address civil rights complaints and issues.
 The NAACP Albemarle-Charlottesville Branch is led by a dedicated group of volunteers serving in various capacities.

-The officers and members of the Executive Committee for 2017 are as follows:
+The officers and members of the Executive Committee for 2021-2023 are as follows:

-President: Janette Martin
+President: Mrs. Janette B. Martin

-Secretary: Lynn M. Boyd
+Secretary: Ms. Lynn M. Boyd

 The primary work of the NAACP is done through active branch standing committees—of the 19 standing committees, at least 17 should be active: Communications, Community Coordination, Economic Development, Health, Religious Affairs, Press and Publicity, Labor and Industry, Life Membership, Education, Legal Redress, Housing, Finance, Freedom Funds, Political Action, Youth Work, WIN.

-Communications Press and Publicity
+Communications, Press, and Publicity

 The Committee on Community Coordination enlists the support of other community organizations on issues affecting the interests of African Americans and other communities of color.

-Freedom Fund Committee
+Freedom Fund Banquet&Fund Raising Committee

-Chair: Lynn Boyd
+Chair: Ms. Lynn Boyd